Dprosser4/Dprosser4/README.md

 ## :speech_balloon: Hello, GitHub!
-I'm Dylan a software engineer in Newport Beach, CA. Prior to web development, I led and trained teams of skilled technicians on large national equipment installation rollouts within the JanSan Industry.
-As someone who has always leveraged technology to my advantage, and having built a few websites using Wordpress and Shopify, I became interested software development when overseeing the redesign of the companies website, and creation of a custom back-end tracking software to monitor technicians progress on projects.
+I'm Dylan a software developer in Newport Beach, CA. I'm Dylan, a Newport Beach-based software engineer with prior experience leading and training teams in the JanSan Industry.
+My interest in software development sparked while overseeing a website redesign and creating a custom back-end tracking software.
+In my free time have too many hobbies to list but some of my favorites are cooking, sailing, playing guitar, and fixing cars.

-After that experience I was hooked!
-I decided to take my passion for software seriously and pursue a career in software development.
-I enrolled in a full immersion Web Development program at LearningFuze where I dedicated over 800 hours to learning both front-end and back-end development skills to build well-designed dynamic applications in a simulated work environment.

-With the technical abilities I've acquired and passion learning new ones, I would be a vital asset to any team of software developers.

 - 📚 I'm currently practicing TypeScript and learning advanced React.
 - 🕹️ Fun Fact: I'm a also an accomplished sailor and compete in multiple races per year